MischaU8/yumyum/modelling/model-a-spray-can_L1yJ2MDuzYI.md

 Uploaded: 2023-05-07

-yum yum Floyd here with a quick look at modeling a spray can in plasticity start by creating a simple profile curve for this example I'll use the line tool and then bevel any sharp angles to round
+yum yum Floyd here with a quick look at modeling a spray can in Plasticity start by creating a simple profile curve for this example I'll use the line tool and then bevel any sharp angles to round